CollierCZ/adapt-textWithCode/README.md

 `adapt install`
 (This second method will reinstall all plug-ins listed in *adapt.json*.)

-### Installing Prism
+### Installing highlight.js
-Text with Code works based on the [Prism](https://prismjs.com) highlighter.
+Narrative Code works based on the [highlight.js](https://highlightjs.org/) highlighter.
 To keep the code small, you will have to install this library and css yourself based on which languages and style you want to have.
-To do so, visit the [Prism download page](https://prismjs.com/download.html) and select the languages and theme you want.
-Place the resulting prism.js file in src/core/js/libraries.
-Rename the css file as "prism.less" and place it in src/core/less.
+To do so, visit the [download page](https://highlightjs.org/download/) and select the languages you want.
+Place the resulting highlight.pack.js file in src/core/js/libraries.
+Find the theme you want, remain the css file as "highlight.less", and place it in src/core/less.

 ## Settings Overview